BSc (Hons) with Registered Nurse Status Adult Nursing Top Up

 The Nursing Associate to BSc (Hons) Adult Nursing top up programme recognises that prior learning and experience is integral to your study at degree level.

-- Applicants must hold Nursing Associate or Assistant Practitioner qualification
+- Applicants must hold Nursing Associate qualification

 - Any overseas qualifications should be equivalent to UK qualifications which meet our entry requirements.
 If you have completed your degree outside the UK, we will require a clear copy of your degree documentation to ensure NARIC comparability.
 Please note that all applicants who are invited to interview will be required to present their original documentation.